 403(B) Plan Overview

-Below are some of the important features about your employer's Plan.
+Below are some of the important features about the Cedars-Sinai 403(b) Retirement Plan.
 This website is intended to be a summary of the plan provisions.
 In the event that a conflict exists between the information contained within this website and the plan document, the plan document provisions prevail.
 For more information, contact us.

 In addition, Cedars-Sinai provides matching contributions, which are allocated on a quarterly basis.
 The matching contribution for eligible employees is 50% of salary deferrals under the 403(b) plan, up to 6% of compensation.